angelbrunn/angelbrunn/README.md

 - 📫 How to reach me: cryptoakain@gmail.com

 <h3 align="left">Something about me:</h3>
-2010 to 2020: I focused on my degree in Engineering while working at various multinational companies, developing software.<br />
+* 2010 to 2020: I focused on my degree in Engineering while working at various multinational companies, developing software.<br />
-2020: Founding team of the startup <a href="https://www.naranjax.com/" target="_blank">nx</a>.<br />
+* 2020: Founding team of the startup <a href="https://www.naranjax.com/" target="_blank">Nx</a>.<br />
-2021: Founding team of the startup <a href="https://www.treinta.co/" target="_blank">Treinta Inc.</a>,Y Combinator (YC W21) - Series A funding round of $65 million.<br />
+* 2021: Founding team of the startup <a href="https://www.treinta.co/" target="_blank">Treinta Inc</a>,Y Combinator (YC W21) - Series A funding round of $65 million.<br />
-Currently: Founding team of the startup <a href="https://getglim.com/" target="_blank">Glim</a>, where I once again created everything from scratch, developing 35 productive microservices, 3 web products, and a wallet—all hosted on AWS.
-We provide 24/7 services to two countries, Colombia and Mexico, and aim to expand fintech and crypto usage throughout South America.<br />
+* Currently: Founding team of the startup <a href="https://getglim.com/" target="_blank">Glim</a>, built the entire tech stack from scratch.
+We're revolutionizing fintech and blockchain, providing 24/7 services in Colombia and Mexico, with plans to expand across South America.<br />

 **Main languages:**